COVID-19 and the Spike in Data Breach Cases: How to Protect Your Business

-For example, if someone’s work laptop is compromised, how can a member of the IT team access the laptop to swerve the attack?
-Having these remote systems in place already is the key, and many companies will not have them.
+For example, if someone’s work laptop is compromised, how can an IT team member access the laptop to swerve the attack?
+Having these remote systems in place is the key, and many companies will not have them.

 How to Protect Your Business from a Data Breach

-As you can see, your business may well be at greater risk to security problems now more than ever before.
+As you can see, your business may be at greater risk of security problems now than ever.
 So, how to prevent data breach problems within your business is probably your next question, right?
 Well, apart from the usual “strong passwords and PINs” advice, there are some other tasks you should aim to complete:

 Ensure Everyone is Working on the Office VPN

 An office VPN is a great way to protect a company from potential threats, as the information is encrypted, shielding it from any potential hackers.
 So, any sensitive information that is being handled should be dealt with through the VPN.
-By ensuring all your employees understand the importance of this, you should be protected much more fiercely.
+By ensuring all your employees understand this importance, you should be protected much more fiercely.

 Develop Remote Working Procedures

 If your company doesn’t already have remote working procedures for a crisis in place, now is as good a time as any to set them up.
-This should include the setting up of all software, the installation of preventative measures, and implementing step-by-step action plans for when things go wrong.
+This should include setting up all software, installing preventative measures, and implementing step-by-step action plans for when things go wrong.

 Set Up Safeguards on Lost and Stolen Tech

-It’s really vital that, if someone’s work laptop or phone gets lost or stolen, that sensitive information cannot be accessed.
+It’s vital that if someone’s work laptop or phone gets lost or stolen, that sensitive information cannot be accessed.
 The best way to do this is by setting up a remote wipe of the device.

 Limit the Use of Free Tools

-Every business requires the use of marketing and business tools, but there may be some security risks with just using the free versions.
-So, where you can, make sure to go ahead and start paying for the upgraded versions.
-This especially applies when it comes to malware detecting and security tools, as the paid versions work a lot more effectively.
+Every business requires marketing and business tools, but there may be some security risks with just using the free versions.
+So, where you can, go ahead and start paying for the upgraded versions.
+This especially applies to malware detecting and security tools, as the paid versions work much more effectively.

 Communicate with External Resources

-To add to security measures, it may also be wise to get in touch with all your contractors and suppliers to assess what their security strategies are.
-Although GDPR is required by law in most countries, it’s important to just double check to make sure everything is as secure as it can be.
+To add to security measures, it may also be wise to get in touch with all your contractors and suppliers to assess their security strategies.
+Although GDPR is required by law in most countries, it’s important to double-check to ensure everything is as secure as possible.

-When you get in touch with these resources, it’s also a good idea that you come up with a strategy together, for if things do go awry.
+When you get in touch with these resources, it’s also a good idea to devise a strategy together if things go awry.
 After all, everything will be different now the staff are remote, so this way, you can cut your losses early on.

 Educate All Employees

-Having all these safeguards in place means absolutely nothing if your employees aren’t educated on it all.
-They need to be made aware of the ways they can prevent any suspicious activity, including actions as simple as working on the VPN.
+Having these safeguards in place means nothing if your employees aren’t educated on it.
+They need to be aware of how they can prevent any suspicious activity, including actions as simple as working on the VPN.
 This could also include updating everyone on the data handling procedures to ensure nothing goes amiss.

 With social media these days, it’s never been easier to keep everyone informed.
-Hosting Zoom calls with your employees to do this is as simple as it comes.
+Hosting Zoom calls with your employees to do this is as simple.